IR0NSIGHT/Stronghold/src/code structure.md

       - synch
       - delete <<
   - area is a defined stellar area
-    - get abstractArea of this sector/position
+    - get abstractArea of this sector/position <<
-    -
+  - centralized update for all areas through areaManager
+  - specific update for loaded chunks through chunkManager